Business Rules for Chat

 In this example, a customer created Business Rule branches for the pages on their website.
 The simulate page displays a message, the contact page hides the widget, and the features page uses a Conversational Bot.

 Step 1: Go to Settings > Workflows > Business Rules and click on ‘New Rule’

 Step 2: A menu will appear.
-Choose ‘Chat (BETA)’ from the ‘Channel’ dropdown and then press ‘Create’.
+Choose ‘Chat (BETA)’ from the ‘Channel’ dropdown.
+You'll need to specify the trigger type:

 Step 3: After creating a Business Rule, you’ll need to choose the actions and workflows that make sense for your use case.
 Read more about actions in the section below.

 Step 4: Construct your Business Rule.
 To add more actions, click on the plus sign (‘+’) at the end of each branch.